 Moving on to Secondary School

 We believe it is very important to prepare all of our children for their transition to secondary school at the end of Year 6.
 Our Year 6 staff work with Ponteland High School to provide a range of transition activities over the summer term, which all children take part in.

 This is a challenging time for all children and their families, but we understand that it can be a particularly worrying time for children who need extra support or have additional needs and they may need a little extra transition support.

 If your child has an Educational Health Care Plan, we start planning for transition in Year 5.
 This means we start to meet with parents and carers, other professionals who may be involved and colleagues from middle schools to talk about what particular provision needs to be made.
 These conversations are very useful as they ensure that parents, carers and children see what ongoing support will be available from a range of middle schools.
 Then it is easier to make a decision about the most appropriate school for your child.
 It also helps secondary school colleagues plan ahead, so that appropriate support can be ready for your child when he or she arrives at the new school in Year 7.

 If your child has a SEND, and enhanced transition is appropriate, we begin planning in Year 6.
 But we can arrange extra visits to the chosen middle school, throughout the summer term, for children we feel would benefit from more opportunities to experience what it is like.

 When your child moves on to middle school, we make sure that all information about your child's needs is passed on to the appropriate staff at the new school.
-The year 7 teachers also liaise with the Secondary School staff to discuss the classes in general and individual children.
+The year 7 teachers also liaise with the high school staff to discuss the classes in general and individual children.
 The SENCO’s hold a transition meeting during the summer term to discuss children who receive additional support and/or have a SEND.
 Information is also passed up in hard form and electronically to ensure that the transition is seamless as possible.